justin-fe/Boids-Flocking-Python-Simulation/README.md

 This Python simulation models flocking behavior with predator-prey dynamics using object-oriented programming.
 Each agent follows simple rules for **cohesion**, **alignment**, and **separation**, resulting in realistic group movement.
 The project demonstrates computational modeling, algorithms, and interactive visualization.

 **Technologies Used**
-- Python 3
+- Python
 - Object-Oriented Programming (OOP)
-- Matplotlib / Pygame (for visualization)
+- Matplotlib (for visualization)

 **Features**
 - Simulates multiple agents (“boids”) interacting in real-time.